 Cincinnati Children’s Joins Expansion of NIH Food Allergy Research ProgramWednesday, August 18, 2010

-Researchers at Cincinnati Children’s Hospital Medical are joining an intensified effort by the National Institutes of Health to fight the growing problem of food allergies.
+Researchers at Cincinnati Children’s Hospital Medical are joining an intensified effort by the National Institutes of Health (NIH) to fight the growing problem of food allergies.

-Marc E. Rothenberg, MD, PhD, director of Allergy and Immunology at Cincinnati Children’s, is receiving a five-year, $2.6 million grant from the Consortium of Food Allergy Research.
+Marc E. Rothenberg, MD, PhD, director of Allergy and Immunology at Cincinnati Children’s, is receiving a five-year, $2.6 million grant from the Consortium of Food Allergy Research (CoFAR).
 CoFAR was established in 2005 by the National Institute of Allergy and Infectious Diseases (part of NIH) to conduct observational and clinical studies to determine the causes of food allergies and to look for new therapeutic strategies.

 The funding will be used by Dr. Rothenberg to further his investigation into eosinophilic gastrointestinal disorders.
 A recognized leader in the study of these disorders, Dr. Rothenberg said the grant underscores the importance of continuing this line of research, aimed at deciphering this enigmatic food allergy disorder.

 “The recognition of eosinophilic gastrointestinal disorders by CoFAR emphasizes the continuing public health concern created by this set of emerging food-elicited hypersensitivity immune responses,” Dr. Rothenberg said.

 “It is my hope that interactive studies with the other CoFAR investigators will lead to transformative ideas and treatments.”